 11. Admire Gingerbread Creations at the 14th Annual Gingerbread Showcase

-This annual Gingerbread Showcase takes place at the Parkside Hotel & Spa in downtown Victoria on November 26 through January 2, 2023.
+This annual Gingerbread Showcase takes place at the Hotel Grand Pacific in downtown Victoria (right across the street from our Victoria terminal!).
 Marvel at the handmade gingerbread creations (that are 100% edible!) and vote by donation for your favorite.
-All proceeds go to Habitat for Humanity Victoria.
+All proceeds go to Habitat for Humanity Victoria This year's showcase will be takin place from November 25th - January 4th.
 Visit their website for more information.

 Bastion Square, near the tour start point.